biweidai/SINF/README.md

-# Sliced Iterative Generator (SIG) & Gaussianizing Iterative Slicing (GIS)
+# Sliced Iterative Normalizing Flows

-This repository is the official implementation of [Sliced Iterative Generator](https://arxiv.org/abs/2007.00674).
+This repository is the official implementation of [Sliced Iterative Normalizing Flows](https://arxiv.org/abs/2007.00674).

 ## Requirements